1. Be stimulated

 Dopamine is a neurotransmitter responsible for feelings of pleasure, attachment and love, for appetite control, being able to focus on tasks, and muscle control.
 Antioxidants, seafood and foods rich in protein, and especially the amino acids phenylalanine and tyrosine help increase dopamine in the body and the brain.
 Sources of phenylalanine are high-protein foods such as meat, cottage cheese and wheat germ.

 Top tip: Stimulate your serotonin levels by eating dates, papayas, bananas, lean meat, flaxseed, buckwheat, fish and seafood, eggs, sour cherries and dark chocolate.

 ‘A change is as good as a rest’ is a truism, but new environments make it easier to leave your troubles behind.
 Stresses stay at the office while you recharge your batteries.
 You have time – at last – to rest and to enjoy.

 Top tip: Water has a calming effect on most people and concentrating on an image of the sea or a river can help if you’re tense on the plane.
 Being close to animals is also soothing – many trips and safaris allow close encounters.

-Some people travel with a specific health agenda – to get a little body-enhancing surgery or a cheaper dental procedure – while others take the opportunity to indulge in an exotic massage, spa or acupuncture.
+Some people travel with a specific health agenda, while others take the opportunity to indulge in an exotic massage, spa or acupuncture.
 Indian hairdressers and barbers all offer head massage as part of even the cheapest cut – you emerge from the salon looking and feeling good.